 The border between musical and opera is pretty clearly defined.
 Porgy and Bess and some works of Kurt Weill and Schönberg/Boublil, as well as a few "rock operas" and works like Trouble in Tahiti, Sweeney Todd, Rent, and even The Most Happy Fella are to be found close to this border.
 Some day I should probably add Porgy and Bess and the Threepenny Opera to the database.

 Much more problematic is the distinction between operetta and musical.
 It is becoming harder and harder to omit the works of Romberg, Herbert and Friml.
 If I include No, No, Nanette, why not The Vagabond King?
-But if I open the door to operetta, won't I have to include the European operettas as well (Trovaioli has already crept in): Lehár, Kalman, Stolz, etc....?
+But if I open the door to operetta, won't I have to include the European operettas as well (Trovaioli is already crept in): Lehár, Kalman, Stolz, etc....?

 Film musicals: Again, I try draw the line between genuine movie musicals, and films which contain a song or two.
 I try to include films which have the emphasis on the plot and the songs, rather than being just vehicles for a particular singer or group, such as Elvis or the Beatles.